nbarbettini/Intro-Web-Series/Day 3/README.md

 By the way, we put some javascript right in the html page.
 We will not do this for long--it belongs in a separate file.

 You probably noticed that the name was shown in an alert box.
 That gets irritating.
-Delete that alert line and replace it with this:

-It should be placed right before the final ```</script>``` tag.
+Delete that alert line and replace it with this.
+It should be placed right before the final ```</script>``` tag:
 ```javascript
     document.getElementById("welcome").innerHTML = "Welcome to Thimble, "+name;
 ```
 Now, you hopefully saw the name appear at the end of the welcome message.
 We used a **function** called `getElementById` to hunt down the welcome message in the web page (also called the **document**) and change it.
 Cool, huh?
 (Notice that the html had to name the welcome element by ```id="welcome"```.
-In earlier weeks we might have given it an id or class to apply a style.
-Later tonight, we'll use this to apply a new style.
+In earlier weeks we might have given it an id or class to use css to apply a style.
+Later tonight, we'll use javascript to apply a new style.

 ## Loops, If statements, and tests